What We Did

 If it seems daunting, try tackling 1 item on the list first.
 Blend a green smoothie.
 Give up meat first, then dairy later.
 Definitely get bloodwork done.
 How much or little you tackle probably depends on the state of your health.
 Any little step in the right direction is a good step.

 Finally, I will say this again because it’s worth saying.
 Don’t worry about protein!
 This is the biggest concern people have.
 If eating WFPB and combining fruits, veggies, beans and grains, you’re fine.
 There’s protein in potatoes, brown rice, quinoa, tofu and beans.
-No one is protein deficient.
+We have never been protein deficient.
 At first, we were concerned about protein and added powders to our smoothies.
 We stopped doing that a long time ago.

 The following are some good resources we used and continue to use: